sathiyaseelan11/NOTINIX/README.md

-# Notinix - AI Second Brain
+# Notinix - Structure notes, connect ideas

 Notinix is an AI-powered note management platform designed to centralize your knowledge, automate workflows, and visualize connections between your ideas.